Type of trainings

 The exercises are set to music and each session lasts for 45 minutes.
 The training is fun, varied and challenging and will really boost your strength.
 You must be able to swim in order to take part, since falling into the water is part of the lesson – the only people who stay dry are those who aren’t doing the exercises properly!

 You can do the training in swimwear or in short, comfortable sports clothes you don’t mind getting wet.
 Children from the age of 12 who are good swimmers can also take part in SuppamaHIIT training provided they are accompanied by a parent.
+After your session you can spend time in the water park.

 This classic form of training utilises a variety of rhythmic movements and combinations of steps.
 Noodles, balls, dumbbells, tubes and other types of equipment are used to increase muscle strength so as to boost your overall strength and endurance.